szalik-rg351/es-theme-351elec-artflix/README.md

 ## Details

-- Built for 3:2 resolutions (specifically tested on the Anbernic RG351P/M running 351ELEC)
+- Built for 4:3 resolutions (specifically tested on the Anbernic RG351V running 351ELEC)
 - System, basic, detailed and video views are supported
-- Support for "All Games", "Favorites", "Last Played" and "Custom Collections"
+- Support for All 351ELEC Systems

 ## Configuration Options